 - IT experts on staff that can connect the software and draw reports and dashboards on demand

-It is not intuitive to configure and setup business intelligence solutions, like Microsoft’s Power BI, for a manufacturer even though manufacturers are often touted as perfect fits for these types of solutions.
+It is not intuitive to configure and setup business intelligence solutions, like Microsoft’s Power BI or Tableau, for a manufacturer even though manufacturers are often touted as perfect fits for these types of solutions.

-Manufacturing analytics systems usually have 3 features that make them a much better solution for the majority of manufacturers seeking some form of business intelligence software.
+Manufacturing analytics systems have 3 features that make them a much better solution for the majority of manufacturers seeking some form of business intelligence software.
+The benefits of a manufacturing analytics system over business intelligence software are:

 - They come pre-configured and can easily plug-in to existing machines and processes